 Dependent Care Subsidies

 The Committee on Women in Acoustics (WIA) sponsors Dependent Care Subsidies to help with dependent care costs associated with attending ASA meetings.
 Meeting attendees are eligible to apply if they plan to present a paper at a meeting or hold a leadership position in ASA.
 Each subsidy will be of the order of $500 with four awards anticipated.
 Both men and women may apply.
 Applicants should submit paragraph describing how the funds would assist their dependent care expenses, a copy of the abstract for their presentation at the meeting and/or a paragraph describing their leadership position in ASA.
 To submit an application, see the Call for Papers for the next meeting.

-Best Paper Awards for Students and Young Presenters
+Best Paper Awards for Students and Early Career Presenters

-The ASA Technical Committees on Acoustical Oceanography, Animal Bioacoustics, Architectural Acoustics, Biomedical Acoustics (Spring meeting only), Engineering Acoustics, Musical Acoustics, Noise, Physical Acoustics, Signal Processing in Acoustics, Speech Communication, Structural Acoustics and Vibration, and Underwater Acoustics offer Best Paper Awards to students or young presenters who present papers at Society meetings.
+The ASA Technical Committees on Acoustical Oceanography, Animal Bioacoustics, Architectural Acoustics, Biomedical Acoustics (Spring meeting only), Engineering Acoustics, Musical Acoustics, Noise, Physical Acoustics, Signal Processing in Acoustics, Speech Communication, Structural Acoustics and Vibration, and Underwater Acoustics offer Best Paper Awards to students or early career presenters who present papers at Society meetings.
 Authors need not be members of ASA to qualify.
 If you want your paper to be considered for an award, you must indicate this when you submit your abstract.
 Please read the entry qualifications to be sure that you are eligible and follow the instructions for entering the individual Technical Committee competitions that appear below.
 Entry qualifications can be found in the call for papers for the next meeting.

 Committee on International Research and Education Grants